wwiecek/rgraphsampler/README.md

-#rgraphsampler
+# rgraphsampler

-*Graph_Sampler* is a graph or network inference and simulation package developed by Frederic Bois. *Graph_Sampler* allows you to generate structured random graphs and perform fully Bayesian inference on Bayesian networks' or dynamic Bayesian networks' structure.
-Markov chain Monte Carlo algorithms are used to those effects.
-The code is standard C. It uses flex and bison for development, and optionally libgsl at run-time.
-It is distributed under a GNU GPL license and maintained at <https://savannah.nongnu.org/projects/graphsampler/>
+*Graph_Sampler* is a network inference and simulation package developed by Frederic Bois. *Graph_Sampler* allows you to generate structured random graphs and perform fully Bayesian inference on Bayesian networks' or dynamic Bayesian networks' structure.
+If you are not familiar with *graph_sampler*, please refer to the project's website, <http://www.nongnu.org/graphsampler/>.

-_rgraphsampler_ is a simple R interface for calling *graph_sampler*'s C code from R and manipulating the results, designed primarily for non-Linux users.
+_rgraphsampler_ is a simple R interface for calling *graph_sampler*'s C code (v3.1) from R and manipulating the results, designed primarily for non-Linux users.

+The objective of `rgraphsampler` is two-fold:

+1. To make available to R users a convenient tool for performing inference in *Graph_Sampler*
+2. To make working with outputs of *Graph_Sampler* analyses easier.

 ## Installation and basic use case